MenglinMileyLiu/Scaling/README.md

     deactivate
 ```

+6. Copy .env.example to .env, enter the personal API keys as needed.

 ## Git Cheat Sheet (Version Controll)
 Developers normally work on some local dev branch.
 Avoid directly work on main branch.
 Use "stash" to bring uncommitted changes across branches.